TasneemHegazy/AutoDeployX/README.md

-We are archiving this repository because we do not want learners to push personal development to the current repository.
-If you have any issues or suggestions to make, feel free to:
-- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
-- [Submit a support ticket](https://udacity.zendesk.com/hc/en-us/requests/new) along with the link to your forked repository.
-- If you are an enterprise learner, please [Submit a support ticket here](https://udacityenterprise.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000279131)

-## Give your Application Auto-Deploy Superpowers

-In this project, you will prove your mastery of the following learning objectives:
+## AutoDeployX

+Welcome to the AutoDeployX project repository!
+This repository showcases my proficiency in Continuous Integration and Continuous Deployment (CI/CD) techniques for achieving automated build and deployment of cloud-based software products.

+### Purpose

+The purpose of this repository is to demonstrate my skills and knowledge in the following areas:

-- Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.
+- Explaining the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.
-- Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.
+- Designing and building CI/CD pipelines that support Continuous Delivery processes, utilizing Deployment Strategies.
-- Utilize a configuration management tool to accomplish deployment to cloud-based servers.
+- Utilizing a configuration management tool to accomplish deployment to cloud-based servers.
-- Surface critical server errors for diagnosis using centralized structured logging.
+- Utilizing centralized structured logging to surface critical server errors for diagnosis.

 ![Diagram of CI/CD Pipeline we will be building.](udapeople.png)